-- We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the academy assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our academy, our children may be at greater risk of being witness to domestic violence or acts of aggression, or neglect. - To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
+Due to the context of our academy, our children may be at greater risk of being witness to domestic violence or acts of aggression, or neglect.

+• To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
 Children are taught about keeping themselves safe and healthy through the RSHE curriculum, the computing curriculum, and through visits and visitors including the PSCO, Fire Service and NSPCC.
 We run the i-vengers programme which educates and empowers young explorers of digital technology and helps them make safer choices.
-We also take part in Anti-Bullying Week, Internet Safety Day and safety week. - The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018) Note: this is currently under consultation).
-As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review). - To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@normanton.derbyshire.sch.uk which is accessible by at least two members of our safeguarding staff.
+We also take part in Anti-Bullying Week, Internet Safety Day and safety week.

+The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023).
+As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.

+To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@normanton.derbyshire.sch.uk which is accessible by at least two members of our safeguarding staff.
 During the academy term and in academy hours, this is checked daily.
-An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen. - The academy is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-We work closely with other agencies including the health services i.e., school nurses, emotional well-being/mental health services, substance misuse services, domestic abuse support agencies, voluntary sector, local authority children's services early help teams and social care.
-We attend meetings, providing up to date information host meetings for individual children and families in the academy.
+An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen.

+The academy is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding children procedures DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+We work closely with other agencies including the health services i.e., school nurses, emotional well-being/mental health services, substance misuse services, domestic abuse support agencies, voluntary sector, local authority children's services - early help teams and social care.
+We attend meetings, providing up to date information and host meetings for individual children and families in the academy.